nyiyui/parallel-coloring/README.md

 - `n_threads`: number of threads to use in the parallel implementation.
 This directly affects the [Luby's Algorithm](#lubys-algorithm).
 This is enforced using `OMP_NUM_THREADS`, `OMP_THREAD_LIMIT`, etc.
 - `k`: number of colors to use in the k-coloring algorithm.
 Note that this is always set to be the largest degree of any vertex in the graph, plus one.
 - `n_tasks`: number of OpenMPI processes/nodes to use in the parallel implementation.
 This directly affects the [Graph Coloring Algorithm](#graph-coloring-algorithm).
 This is enforced by `srun -n <n_tasks> ./<executable>`.

+### Verification

+The verification of the algorithm is done by ensuring the resultant graph coloring is correct.

+Algorithm:
+1. For each edge `(u,v)` in the graph:
+  1. If `u` and `v` have the same color, return false and halt.
+2. Return true and halt.

+### Load Balancing

+The load balancing of the algorithm is done by partitioning the graph into subgraphs, and assigning each subgraph to a single OpenMPI rank.
+The subgraphs are then distributed randomly to the OpenMPI ranks (the subgraphs are generated in an arbitrary order).
+The random distribution of the subgraphs generally leads to a good load balancing, as the subgraphs are generated randomly.
+However, some subgraphs are inevitably larger than others, and so the load balancing is not perfect, and one rank may spend significantly more time than another rank on the [Graph Coloring Algorithm](#graph-coloring-algorithm).

+### Memory Usage

+The memory usage of the algorithm is approximately O(n_vertices+nnz), mainly for the CSR representation of the graph.
+Note that in a subgraph, the memory usage is O(n_vertices+nnz_subgraph), where `nnz_subgraph` is the number of edges completely within the subgraph.

+However, the function that randomly generates test cases uses O(n_vertices²) memory, as it generates a random graph with `nnz` edges in an adjacency matrix format.

 ## Results